-- Flooring: For ceramic tile floors, the cement board usually rests on a plywood subfloor (minimum 5/8" exterior-grade plywood or even OSB).
+Flooring: For ceramic tile floors, the cement board usually rests on a plywood subfloor (minimum 5/8-inch-thick exterior-grade plywood or OSB).
 If new ceramic tile is being laid on an existing floor, the cement board can usually be laid right over the existing floor finish, provided it is in good shape and the extra floor thickness is not a problem.
-There is no need to install backer board on a concrete substrate—ceramic tile can be applied right over concrete, provided the surface is smooth and level.
+There is no need to install backer board on a concrete substrate—ceramic tile can be applied right over concrete, provided the surface is flat, smooth, and free of significant cracks.

-- Walls: For highly wet areas such as showers and bathtub surrounds, the cement board should be installed directly on studs that have been covered with an intervening waterproof membrane.
-In such wet areas, never install cement board directly over drywall or greenboard—instead, first remove the existing surface, then install the cement board over studs covered with membrane.
-Walls that you expect to stay dry need no membrane; cement board can be applied directly to the studs.
+Walls: For highly wet areas, such as showers and bathtub surrounds, cement board typically is attached directly over the wall studs, and the studs may be covered with an intervening moisture membrane.
+(Some cement board products may not require the underlying membrane if the seams are properly waterproofed.)
+In such wet areas, never install cement board directly over drywall or greenboard.
+Instead, first remove the existing surface material, then install the cement board over the studs and membrane, as applicable.

 Cement Board Sizes

-Cement board, regardless of brand, is most commonly used in 3 x 5-foot sheets, and 1/4-inch, 1/2-inch, and 5/8-inch thicknesses are available.
-A 3 x 5 panel of 1/4-inch cement board weights about 30 pounds; a 1/2-inch sheet, 36 to 44 pounds.
+Cement board is most commonly sold in 3 x 5-foot sheets and in thicknesses ranging from 1/4 inch to 5/8 inch.
+A 3 x 5 panel of 1/4-inch cement board weighs about 30 pounds; a 1/2-inch sheet, 36 to 44 pounds.
 Larger, 4 x 8-foot panels are also available, but the heavy weight makes them hard to manage for DIYers.

-- Floors: A 1/4-nch minimum thickness is needed, but thicker panels are also fine.
+- Floors: A 1/4-inch minimum thickness is needed, but thicker panels are also fine.

 - Walls: Use 1/2-inch or 5/8-inch-thick cement board, not 1/4-inch.
 The extra thickness is needed to span the studs and provide a solid base for the tile.